artur-ciocanu/launch.en/help/api/endpoints/data-elements.md

 A successful response returns HTTP status 204 (No Content) with no response body, indicating that the data element has been deleted.

+## Manage notes for a data element {#notes}

+Data elements are "notable" resources, meaning you can create and retrieve text-based notes on each individual resource.
+See the [notes endpoint guide](./notes.md) for more information on how to manage notes for data elements and other compatible resources.

 ## Retrieve related resources for a data element {#related}

 The following calls demonstrate how to retrieve the related resources for a data element.
 When [looking up a data element](#lookup), these relationships are listed under the `relationships` property.